Lalitprajapat/DevConnect-Front/README.md

 - build the user card and implemented real time profile update available to user to see the changes parallel
 - show toast message on updating profile successfully
 - connections to see all the connections user have
+- feature to see all connection requests
+- feature to accept/reject connection request
+- send/ignore the user card from feed
+- added dynamic toast feature for login and sign up form
+- feature added to remove users from feed (created feed Slice in app store to manage feed)

 Body
     NavBar